What is forest tax?

 To get started, you’ll need your Account ID - formerly, known as your Tax Reporting Account Number (TRN) and Letter ID to access your forest tax account online.
 Both numbers are located on your forest tax return you received in the mail.

 If you aren’t signed up for My DOR, sign up for a free account.
 You will need a SecureAccess Washington (SAW) username and password to log into My DOR.
-To access your Forest Tax information in My DOR, follow these instructions.
+To access your Forest Tax information in My DOR.
+Learn how to set up your account.

 Filing your return